Himanshi-Khandelwal/vms/GSoC'16---Migrating-VMS-from-Function-based-views-to-Class-based-views.md

 Considering various advantages of shifting to CBV, I propose this migration for all the apps in VMS to be a Google Summer of Code 2016 project, and I have come up with a proposal for the same.
 The following are the tasks to be completed for migration of VMS to CBV

 ### Completed Tasks
+* Migrating home app to CBV
+* Migrating authentication app to CBV
+* Migrating administrator app to CBV
+* Migrating event app to CBV
+* Migrating job app to CBV
+* Migrating registration app to CBV
+* Migrating volunteer app to CBV
+* Migrating shift app to CBV
+* Migrating organization app to CBV